parithosh/ethereum-event-viewer/README.md

     -Instead of the local copy of web3.min.js, I tried using a CDN source as well, but most cdn sources i could find seemed to be of v0.2 and I have used v1.0.0-beta.34.
 Functions i have used broke under the earlier build due to changes. decided against this method
     -Using materialize from older project to get the view on webapp
     -Using etherscan, verified the result, looks to be in order
+    -Using infura as the web3 provider instead of local, this solution has its limitations with scale and requests, but for this application it should be enough.
+It adds the advantage that we don't need to worry about node syncing.

 ## Future work:
     -Could use a local node, can be achieved by changing the web3 provider.
 Need to add a check for if the node is synced before proceeding